Pacific Trading Cards, Inc.: 2000s

+Pacific was the first to reintroduced the T206 style baseball cards to the hobby.
+The PS206 cards first appeared in their 2000 Private Stock baseball brand.
+The cards were very popular with collectors and Pacific expanded the PS206 series to include them in their NFL football and NHL hockey Private Stock line.

 In 2000, Pacific Trading Cards released a Manny Ramirez baseball card featuring a corked bat, causing controversy.
 Many people thought that releasing a card featuring a corked bat was a publicity stunt, but employees from Pacific claim that is not the case.
 Cramer claims the bats were sourced from the teams and then sent away to be cut up.
 The pieces of the bats were then sent to Great Western Press, where the baseball cards were printed.
 The cards were finally sent back to Lynnwood and were packaged at Pacific's headquarters.
 They later found out that a card with a piece of cork was sent to a dealer and Pacific immediately stopped production and went through the cards, finding a few more which were not released.

+In 2001 Pacific released two Major League Baseball card products Pacific and Private Stock.
+They also produced a full line of NFL and NHL cards.
+That year saw the emergence of several prominent Rookies including Drew Brees.

 In 2003, Pacific NFL license was not renewed.
 The National Football League Players Association pulled Pacific's license after sports card shop owners complained that there were too many card brands and products.
 Ironically there are far more NFL card product brands made in 2025.
 By 2004, the only major license Pacific held was for the National Hockey League.
 When the 2004–05 NHL lockout started, Cramer decided to retire and sold Pacific Trading Cards to Playoff.
 Playoff was later sold to Panini Group, which continued Pacific's Prism line under the slightly altered name "Prizm".